drbean/curriculum/pages/homepage/html/fortunes.md

 and cover our figleafs with our bandaids.
 %
-Aide: They have seen through our figleaf, calling it 'a transparent play in the seduction of the public.'
-Legislator: Where's a bandaid, when needed?
+Aide: They have seen through our figleaf, calling it 'a transparent play in public seduction.'
+Legislator: Where's a skin-tone bandaid, when needed?
 %
 More Pricks than Kicks.
 --Samuel Beckett